-Take a moment to review the URL.
-Is everything as it should be?
-Some of the more sophisticated fake websites may appear to be the legitimate site you’re intending to browse, but may include a very slight misspelling in the URL.
+Check the URL.
+Some sophisticated fake websites may appear to be the site you’re intending to browse, but may include a slight misspelling in the URL.
 It would also be unusual for a retail website to use .org or .net domains.

-Another excellent tip is to keep an eye on the grammar and spelling on the website.
-If the page is littered with spelling mistakes or poorly formed sentences – alarm bells should be ringing.
-Be sure to make use of any available tabs on the website, such as the ‘about us’ or ‘contact us’ sections, which are frequently available.
-If these are broken links, or contain generic or unhelpful information, perhaps not providing direct contact information, you should avoid the website.
+If the page has lots of spelling mistakes or poorly formed sentences, then alarm bells should be ringing.
+Check available tabs on the website, such as the ‘about us’ or ‘contact us’ sections.
+If these are broken, or contain generic or unhelpful information, perhaps not providing direct contact information, avoid the website.

-If you’re making a purchase from a website you should be able to pay by debit/credit card.
-If the website requires payment by bank transfer, take a moment to think about the transaction.
-Very few legitimate websites will request a bank transfer: it offers you little protection as a customer and it can be difficult for your bank to get your money returned if something goes wrong.
+If you’re making a purchase from a retail website, you should be able to pay by debit/credit card.
+If the website requires payment by bank transfer, stop!
+Very few legitimate websites will request a bank transfer: it offers you little protection and it can be difficult for your bank to get your money back if something goes wrong.